 Best Ways to Book a Cheap Flight

 As you can see, there are many ways to book cheap flights these days.
-Thanks to the Internet, you can almost guarantee you’re getting the best price, as long as you know where to look.
-Now you do!
+Thanks to the Internet, you can almost guarantee that you’re getting the best price, as long as you know where to look.

 If you have other tips, please feel free to leave them in the comments below or to email me at matt (at) livelimitless (dot) com and I’ll include them above